Pustelto/personal_web/src/blog/optimizing-css-for-faster-page-loads/index.md

 {% image "coverage_projects_new.png", "Coverage report for my projects page after code-splitting, only around 400 bytes are unused." %}

 You can see that there are still some unused bytes.
 That's ok as Coverage doesn't include hover or focus states or queries.
-It is unlikely that you will ever geet to 0 unused bytes.
+It is unlikely that you will ever get unused bytes to 0.

 ### Component based code-splitting